 No single lens works for everyone, as each photographer has his own unique needs.
 What works for one may not work for another.
 So know your photography requirements first before you look for a lens.
 To narrow down your choices, consider these five factors when exploring different types of lenses:

-A focal length is the distance (in millimeters) from the center of the lens to the sensor when the subject is in focus.
-The lower the number, the wider the shot.
-The higher the number, the longer the zoom.
+A focal length is the distance (in millimeters) from the center of the lens to the sensor when the lens is focused to infinity.
+The lower the number, the wider the field of view.
+The higher the number (longer the lens), the narrower the field of view.
+This effectively means the longer lens feels more “zoomed in.”

 If you want to fit more into your frame, you might want to look into wide-angle focal lengths: 14mm, 20mm, 24mm, 28mm, and 35mm.